xAbdalla/Python-Port-Scanner/README.md

 Example of scanning a range of ports.
 ![01](img/01.png)

-During the scanning process you will see a real time logs for all ports.
+During the scanning process, you will see a real time logs for all ports.
 ![02](img/02.png)

 After finishing the scanning process a summary will be displayed for only open ports, this summary also saved in `logs.txt` file.